javiquinte/javiquinte.github.io/_posts/2018-08-05-NewBalance15K-BuenosAires.markdown

 the next training session to thank again for the help and to let them know that I could not take part in the race.

 -- No way!
 Come with us.
 We will meet at this corner at 6 AM and we still have free places in our cars.
 Two other members also haven't registered and they will sneak into the race start zone.
 We have a safe place to leave your clothes as well as food and drinks after the race.

---- No way!
-Come with us.
-We will meet at this corner at 6 AM and we still have free places in our cars.
-Two other members also haven't registered and they will sneak into the race start zone.
-We have a safe place to leave your clothes as well as food and drinks after the race.